|Nutritional Guidelines (per serving)|

 Richly caramelized onions provide another wonderful depth of flavor to this burger.
 The longer you can cook the onions, the better, but keep the heat low and stir frequently so that they don’t burn.

-- 1 pound button (or cremini mushrooms, or a mixture)
+1 pound button mushrooms, or cremini mushrooms, or a mixture

-- Lettuce, sliced tomatoes, sliced onions, ketchup, mustard, whatever you like on a burger!
+Lettuce, sliced tomatoes, sliced onions, ketchup, mustard, for optional toppings

 Meanwhile, wipe off any dirt from the mushrooms with a damp paper towel, trim off the bottoms of the stems, then cut the mushrooms in half.
 Working in two batches, pulse them in a food processor with a metal blade until they are coarsely chopped, much like crumbly ground beef.
 (You can also do this by hand with a knife and a cutting board, but do make sure the mixture is pretty finely chopped).